 In 1996, the square in front of the hotel has been completely refurbished at the owner’s expenses and other private sponsors.
 In 2008 the street next to the hotel has been rebuilt to include a very big garage with 400 car park spaces.
 These implementations have been part of a renovation program to value the prestigious area nearby the hotel where there are many “Liberty style” palaces, including the famous Casa Frisia that can be seen from many of our hotel’s rooms.

 In 1989, the Hotel Galles joined Best Western, the world’s largest hotel chain, having met all the quality criteria set by BW Quality team.

-the symbol of elegance, hospitality and wellness in the heart of Milan
+The BEST WESTERN Hotel Galles is a symbol of elegance, hospitality and wellness in the heart of Milan